GRAPHIA: Harnessing Social Graph Data to Enhance LLM-Based Social Simulation: Proposed Framework

-where $\mathbb{I}(\cdot)$ is the indicator function, $r_{\text{GNN}} = [\mathbf{z}_{u,v}]_{y^*} $ is the logit score for the ground-truth category $y^*$ from a pre-trained DGNN edge classifier (We adopt GraphMixer~\cite{graphmixer}), serving as a structural prior to guide the model toward correct interaction categories.
-The coefficient $ \alpha_s $ follows a scheduled decay with training step $s$: $ \alpha_s = \max(1 - \gamma s, \epsilon) $, with $ \gamma = 0.01 $, $ \epsilon = 0.1 $, gradually shifting emphasis from DGNN estimation at early stages to exact category matching in later phases.
 For message generation, we adopt the \textit{LLM-as-a-judge} paradigm~\cite{zhousotopia,peng2025gdgb} to assess social and semantic quality.
-A Qwen3-8B LLM evaluator~\cite{yang2024qwen2technicalreport} scores each generated message on six dimensions: Goal Fulfillment (GF) from SOTOPIA~\cite{zhousotopia}; Contextual Fidelity (CF), Personality Depth (PD), Dynamic Adaptability (DA), Immersive Quality (IQ), and Content Richness (CR) from GDGB~\cite{peng2025gdgb}.
+A Qwen3-8B LLM rewarder~\cite{yang2024qwen2technicalreport} scores each generated message on six dimensions: Goal Fulfillment (GF) from SOTOPIA~\cite{zhousotopia}; Contextual Fidelity (CF), Personality Depth (PD), Dynamic Adaptability (DA), Immersive Quality (IQ), and Content Richness (CR) from GDGB~\cite{peng2025gdgb}.
 Each dimension is rated on a [0, 5] scale; missing scores are treated as 0.
 The final message reward function is normalized and averaged:

 where $ \mathcal{D} = \{\text{GF, CF, PD, DA, IQ, CR}\} $.
 For each domain, we define a task-specific reward with shared format regularization.
 Training proceeds via domain-interleaved sampling, with ratio typically 1:1 (category: message).